NY Workers Comp: 5 Things to Know (video)

 5 things you should know about workers comp in NY

-As described in this article claims will have a dramatic impact on the costs you pay for workers compensation insurance in two ways.
+As described in this article, claims will have a dramatic impact on the costs you pay for workers compensation insurance in two ways.
 First, your rates will reflect the underwriter’s appetite for your claims experience.
-The underwriter’s primary pricing tool for determining your premium is the insurer’s loss cost multipliers or LCM.
+The underwriter’s primary pricing tool for determining your premium is the insurer’s loss cost multiplier or LCM.
 Better than average or expected claims history will get you a more competitive LCM and lower final rate; higher than expected claims history will get you a less competitive LCM and a higher final rate.

-It’s not difficult to understand that an insurer doesn’t like paying out claims so if you have more claims than the expected rate of claims you’ll pay more in base rates.
+It’s not difficult to understand that an insurer doesn’t like paying out claims, so if you have more claims than the expected rate of claims, you’ll pay more in base rates.

 Controlling claims is paramount to controlling workers compensation costs.